Damon Lindelof: Influences

 Lindelof is a self-professed Stephen King fan and has placed many references to King's work into Lost, as well as mentioning within the Official Lost Podcast that The Stand serves as a huge influence.
 Lindelof has been quoted as saying that the graphic novel Watchmen, written by Alan Moore, is the greatest piece of popular fiction ever produced, and its effect on Lost is evident many times in the show.
 He has also mentioned David Lynch's Twin Peaks as a big influence for Lost.

 J. J. Abrams had often cited Patrick McGoohan's similarly allegorical sci-fi/spy series The Prisoner as another major influence on Lost.
 Lindelof lists his favorite six films, in no particular order, as Touch of Evil, Raiders of the Lost Ark, Pulp Fiction, The Shining, Bambi, and The Godfather Part II.
 Lindelof is a fan of the television series The Wire, Breaking Bad, and Battlestar Galactica.

 Personal life

 Lindelof married Heidi Mary Fugeman in 2005; the couple has one child.

-Lindelof was at the center of controversy after tweeting, of the 2012 Aurora shooting, that he would be seeing The Dark Knight Rises and suggested that other filmgoers should stay in their seats after the credits for a moment of silence.
-Lindelof deleted his Twitter account on October 14, 2013, the date of "the departure" on his then-upcoming HBO show, The Leftovers.
-Lindelof stopped his final tweet in mid-sentence leaving his followers to wonder in regard to the significance.
-Lindelof's final tweet read, "After much thought and deliberation, I've decided t".
-Lindelof later said that he felt as though his time on Twitter was consuming him in a negative fashion and that he has no intentions of returning to the site.